flotiq/flotiq-docs/docs/API/index.md

 # API access

-## API Key
+All API endpoints that are published in Flotiq are currently using an API-key authorization method.

 There are two types of API keys - [Application Keys](#application-api-keys) and [User Defined Keys](#user-defined-api-keys).
-Both types of keys can be retrieved from the API Keys page in the Flotiq Panel (click on your avatar to open menu):
+Both types of keys can be retrieved from the API Keys page in the Flotiq Panel (click on your avatar to open the menu):

 ![](images/user-profile.png){: .center .border}